Urban Oasis: Philly’s Best Neighborhoods for Escaping City Life

 With dozens of parks, like the 120-mile Horseshoe Trail in Valley Forge or the 50 miles of Wissahickon Valley Park to explore in Chestnut Hill, fitness enthusiasts aren’t chained to a gym membership for getting in a workout with a view.
 Although with the arrival of Life Time Athletic in King of Prussia, Orangetheory at OneWest in Chestnut Hill, Pure Barre in Wayne, Solid Core in Bryn Mawr and Soul Cycle in Ardmore, gyms don’t seem so scary after all.

 And that’s a good thing, since Main Line foodies can now feast on some of Philly favorites restaurants like Rittenhouse’s DanDan, Center City’s Estia, University City staple White Dog Café and their own La Colombe Café closer to home.
-Meanwhile, Chestnut Hill continues to steadily serve up historically delicious plates at CinCin, Mica and Paris Bistro.This post is a sponsored collaboration between Sivel Group and Philadelphia magazine's advertising department.
+Meanwhile, Chestnut Hill continues to steadily serve up historically delicious plates at CinCin, Mica and Paris Bistro.This is a paid partnership between Sivel Group and Philadelphia Magazine's City/Studio